COVID-19 Resources for Homeowners and Renters

 Higher Income Tenants are households earning at least 130% of median income, as published by the Department of Housing & Community Development, may be required to provide documentation to support their declaration upon a landlord’s request.
 All household members, including minors, shall be considered in determining the household size.

-Any unpaid rent between March 1, 2020 – August 31, 2020, is not grounds for eviction, but is still owed to the landlord.
-Beginning November 1, 2021, landlords can take tenants to small claims court to recover unpaid rent debt regardless of how much the tenant owes.
+Any unpaid rent between March 1, 2020 – August 31, 2020, is not grounds for eviction, but is still owed to the landlord and can be converted to consumer debt.

 Any unpaid rent due between September 1, 2020, and September 30, 2021, is due unless the tenant is unable to pay due to COVID-19 hardship.
-In this case, tenants must provide the declaration of hardship to the landlord and pay an amount that equals at least 25% of the total rent by September 30, 2021, for rent that came due or will come due anytime during the period of September 1, 2020 – September 30, 2021 to avoid an unlawful detainer (eviction) action being filed against you on or after October 1, 2021.
+In this case, tenants must provide the declaration of hardship to the landlord and pay an amount that equals at least 25% of the total rent by September 30, 2021, for rent that came due or will come due anytime during the period of September 1, 2020 – September 30, 2021.
+It is important for tenants to apply to the COVID-19 Rent Relief Program to be protected from eviction if you are unable to pay rent.

 REMEMBER: A declaration of hardship must be provided to the landlord if tenants are unable to pay any portion of the rent amount due and have decreased income or increased expenses due to COVID-19, tenants must sign and deliver the declaration of to the landlord to be covered under these protections.
 A blank form is available on the State’s website here.